0 Cart

 Interior LED Lights

 LED lighting is the way to go: they last longer, are brighter, and give a modern look and feel to your ride.
-For around $40, you can upgrade not only your map and vanity mirror lights, but also your license plate and the rear middle light.
+For around $20, you can upgrade not only your map and vanity mirror lights, but also your license plate and the rear middle light.
 The swaps are easy to do, and you’ll probably never have to buy bulbs again.
+Grab This Kit Here that will have everything you need.

 Door Sill Decals

-Our Tacoma door sill decals take the boring black lettering in your sills and make them pop with a color of your choice.
-The kit comes with decals for all four doors.
-You can buy them here.
+Our Tacoma door sill decals take the boring black lettering in your sills and make them pop with color and style.
+Make sure you check out all the new styles and you can also buy them here.

 Glove Box Decals